funkybob/django-array-tags/README.md

 TagQuerySet
 -----------

-For convenience, there is also a `TagQuerySet` which adds two methods:
+For convenience, there is also a `TagQuerySet` which adds three methods:

 `all_tag_values(name)`